 Learning how to drive can be one of the most exciting and freeing experiences in your life, but also intimidating and overwhelming.

-As you prepare to take the driving test, there is a lot to consider, and the inevitable nerves that come with the fear of not passing.
+As you prepare to take the driving test, there is a lot to consider including trying to find driving test cancellations to book an earlier schedule, and the inevitable nerves that come with the fear of not passing.

 The following are some general and specific things to avoid when it comes to your driving test.
 These common mistakes could hamper your efforts to gain the independence you are looking for, so do not let them happen to you.